 McCaskell and Armstrong have given kids a stunning and compelling look at the founder of the Reformation, Martin Luther.
 The book is strikingly illustrated with black and white pictures that resemble a graphic novel.
 The text that surrounds the illustrations walks your child through the history of Luther, explaining how an imperfect man saved the fading light of the gospel in Western Europe.
 If you have a child who loves history or reading, or interacting with a compelling story, I encourage you to place a copy of Luther under her Christmas tree.

 Champ Thorton presents the history of Christendom in a fun, exciting, and compelling matter that is almost sure to connect with your elementary student.
 He discuss everything from John Bunyan, to the “Books of the Bible,” to the “Hedelberg Catechism” to “Bible Games” to “Lottie Moon.”
 Every chapter has illustrations or quotes, or photo’s, or comics, or crafts, or charts that help bring the pages to life.
 If you have a child who loves to learn or who wants to understand more about their faith, I encourage you to buy him a copy of The Radical Book For Kids.

 Marty Machowski invites children to join Carla and Timothy as they unwrap and read the rare children’s book that began with the early church.
 Machowski uses the next 231 pages to explain what Christians believed about God, people, sin, and salvation, using illustrations, analogies, and readable text that will connect with your elementary student.
-Each of the book’s 71 two to three page chapters features a picture and Scripture references that will help your child understand key biblical truths.
-If you want to expose your child to the truth of the Bible and if you have a reader in your family, you will want to place a copy of The Ologyunder your Christmas tree.
+All of the book’s 71 chapters run two to three pages and feature a picture and Scripture references that will help your child understand key biblical truths.
+If you want to expose your child to the truth of the Bible and if you have a reader in your family, you will want to place a copy of The Ology under your Christmas tree.

 What gifts will you by giving your children this Christmas?